DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/10 Set the Accepted Date Range.md

 ---

-Run the code and ensure that the only available dates are between two weeks before and two weeks after the current date.
-Next, we will configure the UI component's initial values.
+Run the code.
+You can now select dates only within the predefined range: from two weeks before the current date to two weeks after.
+The next step specifies the date range selected at startup.